-We instead propose to use (\ref{eq:bias_estimate}) with $\pi(s) = \argmax_a \hat{Q}^{*}(s,a)$ for all $s \in \mathcal{S}$ already \emph{during} training, being briefly summarized in Algorithm \ref{algo:Bias_estimation}.
-The method is justified since $Q$-Learning uses a greedy target policy in its update.
-Thus, the algorithm \emph{evaluates} the greedy policy with respect to its own action-value estimates, and we can assess whether the $Q$-estimates are too optimistic or pessimistic.
-Transferred to the BDQN and its modifications, the procedure can be similarly applied by assessing each head separately since they constitute different estimates $\hat{Q}^{*}_k$ for $k = 1, \ldots, K$.
+\rd{We instead propose to use (\ref{eq:bias_estimate}) with the policy being defined as $\pi(s) = \argmax_a \hat{Q}^{*}(s,a)$ for all $s \in \mathcal{S}$, being briefly summarized in Algorithm \ref{algo:Bias_estimation}.
+Crucially, the algorithm can be run already \emph{during} training, say always after a fixed number of steps, allowing to get an intuition about the development of the value estimation bias over the training time.} The method is justified since $Q$-Learning uses a greedy target policy in its update.
+Thus, the algorithm \emph{evaluates} the greedy policy with respect to its own action-value estimates, and we can assess whether the $Q$-estimates are too optimistic or pessimistic. \rdd{Crucially, we emphasize that the greedy bias estimation roll-outs of Algorithm \ref{algo:Bias_estimation} are independent of the learning episodes, which rely on an explorative policy.} Transferred to the BDQN and its modifications, the procedure can be similarly applied by assessing each head separately since they constitute different estimates $\hat{Q}^{*}_k$ for $k = 1, \ldots, K$.
 Thus, we run Algorithm \ref{algo:Bias_estimation} for each head and average the output to receive an aggregated bias estimate for the bootstrap-ensemble.